solo-io/gloo/docs/content/guides/security/rate_limiting/metrics/_index.md

 description: Use prometheus metrics to determine when requests are near or over rate-limits.
 ---

-In this tutorial we will see how to use the rate-limit service's default prometheus metrics to alert when rules are near breach, and alert once broken.
+In this guide, you use the rate limiting service's default Prometheus metrics to alert when rules are near breach or broken.

 {{% notice note %}}
 For **Gloo Edge Enterprise**, you will need to enable rate-limit metrics using the following helm values: